3 - Chromosome Variation

 - Haploid (n; n = the number of chromosomes within a set).
 Haploid organisms or cells have one chromosome set (i.e., one copy of every chromosome).
 Haploid is the normal state for gamete cells and some eukaryotic organisms.

 - Diploid (2n).
 Diploid organisms or cells have two chromosome sets.
 One chromosome set is inherited from the paternal parent; one chromosome set is inherited from the maternal parent.
 Diploid is the normal state for many eukaryotic organisms and for most of the cells in the human body.

 - Triploid (3n).
 Triploid organisms or cells have three chromosome sets.
 Triploid is an abnormal state for most organisms.

 - Polyploid.
 Polyploid organisms or cells have more than two chromosome sets.

-- Aneuploidy (changes in the number of chromosomes within a set).
+- Aneuploidy.
+Aneuploidy involves changes to the number of chromosomes within a set.
 Aneuploidy occurs when an individual is missing or has an additional chromosome.
-Aneuploidy of the sex chromosomes is usually better tolerated than aneuploidy of the autosomes in many organisms.
+Aneuploidy of the sex chromosomes is usually better tolerated than aneuploidy of the autosomes (non-sex chromosomes) in many organisms.
+Aneuploidy includes: